 The question is, do you want your body to be dominated by good bacteria or bad bacteria?

 If you want it to be good bacteria, then Welcome to the Wild and Crazy World of Lacto-Fermentation!
 It’s a Fun Ride, so hop on board!

-For a complete transcript of this video, filmed for the Weston A. Price Foundation, click here.
+For a complete transcript of this fermented foods and beverages video, click here.

 Sarah, The Healthy Home Economist

 Sources: Humans Carry More Bacterial Cells Than Human Ones, Scientific American